Are you looking for more information on the documents required for application or admission? Visit our Glossary of Documents.

 The Examination Committee is responsible for the administration of exams.
 It makes decisions regarding the content and interpretation of examination regulations and deals with all matters which may arise concerning exams but which are not explicitly detailed in those regulations.
 More information about the Examination Committee can be found in § 29 of the APSO.

 Students intending to continue their studies at TUM must re-enroll at the beginning of each semester.
-Official re-enrollment coincides with receipt of full tuition payment within the official re-enrollment period.
+Official re-enrollment coincides with receipt of full semester fees payment within the official re-enrollment period.

-Students who do not re-enroll within the period stipulated and according to the regulations defined in §9 of the statues governing enrollment, re-enrollment, leaves of absence and withdrawal will be automatically withdrawn from the university.
+Students who do not re-enroll within the period stipulated and according to the regulations defined in §9 of the Enrollment, Semester Fees Payment, Leave of Absence and Disenrollment Regulations will be automatically disenrolled from the university.
 More

 Student union fees